-- 13.6 Services that have been looped via the incoming terminals of a cutout shall be removed for the installation of Low Carbon Technology.
-Where a service is looped and deemed inadequate the service will be replaced at WPD's cost and shall be allocated to Budget Code 49 and Engineering Class 77 - Service Replacement.
-Where a service has been looped by an alternative method, the connection shall be analysed for compliance with thermal and voltage requirements (SD5A and SD5K etc.) and each customer connection shall be individually fused. - 13.7 WPD will only contribute to required reinforcement costs where the connection is to an existing domestic (profile class 1-2) or small business (profile class 3-4) property with whole current metering. - 13.8 Where reinforcement works are required for new connections or for properties with a profile class 5-8 with CT metering or for HV metered supplies, any required reinforcement works shall be fully funded by the customer / installer.
+- 13.8 Where existing services are to be retained, WPD shall ensure that any substandard cutout is replaced and that the fuse is of appropriate rating for the thermal capacity of the existing cable.
+See POL: CA12 for further guidance. - 13.9 WPD will only contribute to required upstream reinforcement costs where the connection is to an existing domestic (profile class 1-2) or small business (profile class 3-4) property with whole current metering. - 13.10 Where reinforcement works are required for new connections or for properties with a profile class 5-8 with CT metering or for HV metered supplies, any required reinforcement works shall be fully funded by the customer / installer.